Understanding Premarital Counseling: A Guide for Couples

 Are you satisfied with your sex life?

-How do you find time to connect with each other each day?
+How do you find time to connect each day?

 Do you share similar religious beliefs?

-Your therapist will also probe into individual areas of concern, such as alcohol and drug usage.
-Be as open and honest as possible with your therapist and your partner in order for premarital counseling to be most effective.
+Your therapist may also explore individual areas of concern, such as substance use.
+Being open and honest with your therapist and partner is crucial for effective premarital counseling.

-Since premarital counseling is designed to help couples transition from a dating commitment to a marriage commitment, premarital counseling should begin after the engagement.
+Premarital counseling is designed to help couples transition from dating to marriage.
+Therefore, it should begin after engagement.

-If you and your partner are interested in going to counseling but aren’t ready to get engaged, couples counseling could be the answer.
-Couples that already live together, have children together, or have an established relationship may find couples counseling very helpful.
+If you and your partner are interested in counseling but aren’t ready to get engaged, couples counseling could be beneficial.
+Couples living together, sharing children, or having an established relationship may find couples counseling very helpful.

-Like any other kind of counseling, premarital counseling is best left to a professional that has the necessary specialized training.
-Look for a licensed marriage and family therapist while deciding which program is right for you.
+Like any counseling, premarital counseling should be conducted by a professional with specialized training.
+Look for a licensed marriage and family therapist when deciding which program is right for you.

-Some couples choose to complete premarital counseling in a traditional office setting.
-Virtual premarital counseling is equally as effective.
-Many couples find virtual therapy to be effective and convenient.
-Engaging in sessions from a familiar setting like your home can put you and your partner at ease, allowing for increased vulnerability and effectiveness.
+Some couples choose traditional office settings for premarital counseling.
+However, virtual counseling is equally effective.
+Many couples find it convenient and effective to engage in sessions from a familiar setting, like home.
+This comfort can enhance vulnerability and effectiveness.
 Learn more about the benefits of virtual counseling here.

-Premarital counseling ranges from $120 - $200 per sixty-minute session.
-Some insurance providers may have counselors in their network that provide what they call “premarital counseling.”
-The quality of premarital counseling will depend on whether or not your provider is a licensed marriage and family counselor.
-It’s important to be sure you select a provider that is specialized, as generalized counselors may not be trained appropriately.
+Premarital counseling typically costs between $120 and $200 per sixty-minute session.
+Some insurance providers may cover counseling under their network.
+The quality of counseling depends on whether your provider is a licensed marriage and family counselor.
+It’s essential to choose a specialized provider, as generalized counselors may lack the necessary training.

-Finding the right counselor for your premarital counseling could mean taking your search out of network.
-This isn’t as scary as it sounds, and there are many affordable options available.
-Out-of-network counselors will work with you to ensure financial concerns don’t get in the way of high-quality counseling.
+Finding the right counselor might require looking outside your network.
+This isn’t as daunting as it sounds, and many affordable options are available.
+Out-of-network counselors often work with you to ensure financial concerns don’t hinder quality counseling.

-An out-of-network counselor might offer a payment plan and many counselors are happy to walk you through the process.
-For example, Great Lakes Counseling Group provides clients with a special worksheet that helps clients with insurance-related questions, including how to find out if you have out-of-network insurance benefits that you may not know about.
+For example, Great Lakes Counseling Group offers clients a special worksheet that helps with insurance-related questions, including how to find out about out-of-network benefits.

-There are many mental health professionals out there that offer some kind of premarital counseling, but the most important thing to look for is that the counselor you choose has a marriage and family therapy license.
-These are the only counselors that are truly qualified to provide professional premarital counseling.
+Many mental health professionals offer premarital counseling, but it’s crucial to find one with a marriage and family therapy license.
+These counselors are qualified to provide professional premarital counseling.

 Should your counselor have a religious affiliation?